secretstartups/handbook/sites/handbook/source/handbook/marketing/virtual-events/webcasts/index.html.md

    * Note: We may uplevel this logic to include webcast invitations within active nurture programs to limit the overhead for invitation emails.
 4. Once you get approval on the sample email copy, schedule the email programs outlined in step 1.

-### Add the webcast to the /events/ and /resources/ pages  - BrightTALK
+### Add the webcast to the /events/ and /resources/ pages
 {:#bt-webpage-listings}

 *  To add the webcast to the /events page follow this [step by step guide](/handbook/marketing/events/#how-to-add-events-to-aboutgitlabcomevents).